13 Minimalist Habits For A Calmer Home And Life

 The second habit that I talk about quite a bit is what I call “feeding your brain.”

-This helps to keep the important things top of mind.
+This helps to keep the important things at the top of my mind.
 If you’re working toward a goal, whatever that may be, you want to make sure that thing is staying in your daily feed, literally.
 It could be your newsfeed, social media feed, YouTube channel feed, etc. You want to constantly be reminded of your goals and be nourishing them with new information.

 If you’re working on improving fitness, you might try watching more health-conscious videos on YouTube.
 To create a holistic, clutter-free home space, follow people whose Instagram accounts share images that inspire you.

-This is another type of awareness technique, that is also an anchoring technique.
+This is another type of awareness technique that is also an anchoring technique.

 3. Being Present